Understanding High Blood Pressure

 • Can lead to kidney disease and blindness

 It's important to know your blood pressure numbers.
 A blood pressure reading is given as 2 numbers, such as 120/70.
-The top number is the pressure of blood against the artery walls during a heartbeat (systolic).
-The bottom number is the pressure of blood against artery walls between heartbeats (diastolic).
+The top number is the pressure of blood against the artery walls during a heartbeat.
+That's calledsystolic.
+The bottom number is the pressure of blood against artery walls between heartbeats.
+That's called diastolic.

 Blood pressure may be:

-If your blood pressure is high, work with your healthcare provider to make a plan for lowering it.
-They may prescribe medicine to help control your blood pressure if lifestyle changes aren't enough.
+If your blood pressure is high, work with your healthcare provider to lower it.
+Lifestyle changes and possibly medicines may help.

 Below are changes you can make to help lower your blood pressure:

-• Reduce sodium.
+• Cut sodium.
 Eating less sodium reduces fluid retention.
-Fluid retention is when your body holds on to too much water.
+This is when your body holds on to too much water.
 Having too much salt increases blood volume and blood pressure.
-The American Heart Association (AHA) says to have no more than 1,500 mg of sodium a day.
-But because people in the U.S. eat so much salt, the AHA says cutting back to even 2,300 mg a day can help.
+The American Heart Association says the ideal limit is no more than 1,500 mg of sodium a day, especially if you have high blood pressure.
+But because people in the U.S. eat so much salt, they say cutting back to even 2,300 mg a day can help.
+Having only 1,000 mg of sodium a day can help your blood pressure and heart.

 • Stay at a healthy weight.
 Being overweight makes you more likely to have high blood pressure.
 Losing excess weight helps lower blood pressure.